+2) Urban scene:

-2) Urban Scene: A second more complex and realistic urban scene is also simulated (Fig. 6), which contains different kinds of building configurations that are common to European towns.
-The road is covered with asphalt, two small gardens include vegetation and bare soil, walls are mostly bricks with some comprising aluminum cover (the gray walls in Fig. 6), and, finally, sloped roofs are covered with tiles with flat ones covered with gravel.
-As the effect of solar angles is studied with the simple geometric scenes, we here consider only one configuration: solar zenith angle = 26° and solar azimuth angle = 227° .
-These angles were chosen because they permit having no pixels entirely shadowed, as our model is not valid for entirely shadowed pixels.
+A second more complex and realistic urban scene is also simulated (Figure 6) which contains different kinds of building configurations that are common to European towns.
+Road is covered with asphalt, two small gardens include vegetation and bare soil, walls are mostly brick with some comprising aluminium cover (grey walls in Fig. 6), and finally sloped roofs are covered with tiles with flat ones covered with gravel.
+As the effect of solar angles is studied with the simple geometric scenes, we here consider only one configuration: solar zenith angle = 26° , solar azimuth angle = 227° .
+These angles where chosen because they permit to have no pixels entirely shadowed, as our model in not valid for entirely shadowed pixels.

-From this scene, of size $100 \times 80 \text{ m}^2$, two images with different coarse resolutions have been generated to be studied separately: one with a resolution X = 4 m (size $25 \times 20 \text{ pixels}$) and one with a resolution X = 5 m (size $20 \times 16 \text{ pixels}$).
+From this scene, of size 100 x 80 m2, two images with different coarse resolutions have been generated to be studied separately: one with a resolution X = 4 m (size 25 x 20 pixels) and one with a resolution X = 5 m (size 20 x 16 pixels).